stavroslir/MapReduce-System/README.md

 # Kubernetes Deployment

 For our Kubernetes deployment we used Docker-Desktop.
-It's a very easy to use tool that provides the ability to deploy a one node cluster locally.
+It's a very easy to use tool that provides the ability to deploy a single-node cluster locally.
 A guide on how to install Docker-Desktop on your machine can be found here: https://www.docker.com/products/docker-desktop/